snac-cooperative/snac_eac_cpf_utils/readme.md

 Even if you only have one or two agency codes, it might be easy to run the Perl script.
 To use worldcat_code.pl, put OCLC or MARC agency codes into a text file, one code per line, then run worldcat_code.pl file=your_file_name

-Feel free to edit the included example agency_test.txt then run these commands:
+Feel free to add your agency codes to the included example agency_test.txt then run these commands:

     chmod +x worldcat_code.pl
     ./worldcat_code.pl file=agency_test.txt